plasticspork9/Sonnet-App/README.md

 ## API Reference

-This app is inspired by the PoetryDB API, which can be located here: https://github.com/thundercomb/poetrydb/blob/master/README.md
+This app is inspired by the PoetryDB API, which can be located [here] (https://github.com/thundercomb/poetrydb/blob/master/README.md)

 ## License